JuneMuoti/meetup/README.md

-# Personal Gallery Application
+# Meetup

-personal gallery application that you display your photos for others to see.
+An app that uses the Meetup API  to display the list of events happening in your city this week.